 We believe preventing crime is far better than dealing with crime after it has occurred.
 To that end, we employ a wide range of security and crime prevention programs.
 For instance, each residence hall building is locked down 24/7.
 Entry is granted to residents only through an electronic card access control system.

 We provide emergency phones and outdoor call boxes throughout campus, including at outlying parking lots, each linked directly to the UMF Public Safety Dept. communication system.

-Because we want students to feel safe walking in the Farmington campus area we offer an Inter-Campus Escort service, providing evening escort service to students and employees, 4pm-midnight.
+Because we want students to feel safe walking in the Farmington campus area we offer a UMF Escort Program, providing an escort service to all UMF community members during night time hours.

 Approachable, Open & Transparent

 At Farmington, we pride ourselves on being approachable, proactive and open.
-Our Public Safety Officers walk the campus night and day and really get to know our students.
+Our campus police officers walk the campus night and day and really get to know our students.
 UMF students quickly become comfortable talking with them as trusted confidants and our officers soon get to know most students on a friendly, first-name basis.

 In the event of a crime considered to be a threat to students, the University works quickly to alert and inform students in an accurate and timely manner.

 Simply put, we don’t hide things here.
 This may not necessarily happen at all colleges, but it’s the way we do things here at Farmington.